 Taxation on EPF Withdrawal

-- No tax if withdrawn after 5 continuous years of service.
+No tax applies if you withdraw after 5 continuous years of service.

-- TDS applicable if withdrawn before 5 years:
+TDS applies if you withdraw before 5 years:

 How Long Does PF Withdrawal Take?

-Once your online claim is submitted successfully, it typically takes 3 to 25 working days for the money to be credited.
-However, delays are common.
-Claims may get stuck due to technical issues, incomplete KYC, dual UANs, or if your employment details don’t match EPFO records.
+Once your online claim is submitted successfully, it typically takes 3 to 25 working days for the money to be credited, though delays are common if there are technical issues, incomplete KYC, dual UANs, or a mismatch with your employment records.

 Why Some People Can't Withdraw the Full Amount

-Even if you believe you’re eligible for 100% withdrawal, there are many reasons your claim may get delayed or rejected:
+Even if you believe you're eligible for 100% withdrawal, there are several reasons your claim may get delayed or rejected:

 - Exit date missing or wrongly marked